 Prior to starting the repeat temperature test and again after completing the repeat temperature test, the motor shall be cooled down to no load stabilized temperatures.

-The magnitude of the resultant 1X running speed vibration vector change between subsequent tests for the cold motor under no load and for the hot motor at rated temperature shall be within 10 % of the allowable limits in 6.3.3.12.
+The magnitude of the resultant 1X running speed vibration vector change between subsequent tests for the motor at no load temperature and for the motor at rated temperature shall be within 10 % of the allowable limits in 6.3.3.12.
 This is illustrated graphically by example in Annex E, Figure E.4.

 The magnitude of the unfiltered horizontal vibration of any loaded structural member of the frame along the axis of the shaft centerline shall not exceed two times the limit given in 6.3.3.12.5 when operating at no-load, full voltage, and rated frequency.
 Measurements shall be taken on the outside of the machine at the loaded structural member of the frame.
 A loaded structural member of the frame is defined as one of the steel plates or structural sections that support the stator core in the case of box frames.
 For other designs, measurement points shall be agreed between the vendor and purchaser prior to the purchase order.